amjedidiah/meta-frontend-developer/programming-with-javascript/note.md

 ## Defensive Programming

 Defensive programming is all about assuming that all the arguments a function will receive are of the wrong type, the wrong value or both.
+It then becomes important to verify the type and values of the parameters before using them in the function

 ## Difference b/w Functional and Object-oriented programming